 \subsection{Biomedical Reasoning}

-\textbf{Acronyms} In CTRs acronyms are used for concepts such as test names, administration times and orders, treatment types, and disease names.
+\paragraph{Acronyms.} In CTRs acronyms are used for concepts such as test names, administration times and orders, treatment types, and disease names.
 Acronyms are significantly more prevalent in clinical texts than in general-domain texts and consistently disrupt NLP performance in this field \cite{grossman2021deep,shickel2017deep,jiang2011study,moon2015challenges,jimeno2011exploiting,pesaranghader2019deepbiowsd,jin2019deep,wu2015clinical}.
-Consider the following statement, \textit{"Patients with a positive FISH test will be administered trastuzumab IV Q.D."}.
-Depending on the terminology in the premise, verifying all the claims in this statement requires a system to know the association between FISH/Fluorescence In Situ Hybridization, IV/intravenous infusion, and QD/once daily.
 Over 100,000 healthcare acronyms and abbreviations have been identified with 170,00 corresponding senses \cite{grossman2021deep}.
 Future systems must overcome this challenge to perform biomedical NLI.

-\textbf{Synonyms and aliases} These are often employed for drugs and gene names.
-Statements in NLI4CT regularly refer to treatments and diagnoses using different aliases than are present in the CTR premise, e.g. where a CTR may use Trastuzumab in its intervention, the statement may refer to Herceptin or any of the 4 other brand names of Trastuzumab.
-Similarly, where the eligibility criteria may require an ERBB2+ tumor diagnosis from its patients, the statement may refer to HER2 positive or any of the 20 other aliases for the ERBB2 gene.
+\paragraph{Synonyms and Aliases.} These are often employed for drugs and gene names.
+Statements in NLI4CT regularly refer to treatments and diagnoses using different aliases than are present in the CTR premise, e.g. the medication Trastuzumab has 6 different brand names, and the gene ERBB2 has over 20 aliases.

-\textbf{Taxonomic Relations} Concepts such as diseases, treatments, and diagnostic tests can be classified and structured in a taxonomic hierarchy.
+\paragraph{Taxonomic Relations.} Concepts such as diseases, treatments, and diagnostic tests can be classified and structured in a taxonomic hierarchy.